First published at : https://www.barandbench.com/columns/the-devils-dictionary-of-law

 Zombie Firm: A company/firm that is neither dead nor alive, which moves about with the help of the nourishing blood of subsidies, and one which is intent on biting the healthier companies too, and with it, the health of the sector.
 If you encounter any of these, dear reader, please contact the NCLT nearest to you or dial 911-IBC immediately!

-The Author is a Former Judge and a Partner at a leading law firm.
+The Author is a Partner at a leading law firm here in Delhi.
 The views expressed here are personal.